 Let’s Be Reasonable

 The confusing influence of addiction is often referred to as “cunning, baffling, and powerful.”
 It distorts insight into the illness, decreases judgment, and twists expectations about life in recovery.
 Setting reasonable expectations means wrestling with the uncontrollable, the doubtful, and the difficult.
 I can’t always control, fix, or bend the uncertainties of life to meet my desires.
 And I must face the limitations of my own abilities.
 Accepting the unreasonable, tolerating the undesirable, and enduring the disagreeable makes me stronger.
 Yet, this is a difficult pill to swallow.
-Overwhelmed and flooded in the painful wake of addiction, most people unwittingly blend hope with wishful thinking thus creating several distorted myths and fantasies about treatment and recovery.
+Overwhelmed and flooded in the painful wake of addiction, most people unwittingly blend hope with wishful thinking thus creating several distorted treatment myths and fantasies about treatment and recovery.

-Unrealistic Expectations in Treatment and Recovery
+Treatment Myths and Recovery

 It is realistic to expect treatment to be inconvenient, occasionally frustrating, time consuming, and expensive.
 Coming to terms with this will help you tolerate the troublesome moments as they come.